 Opaque Envelope Performance

 Opaque envelope will be a prescriptive measure that requires changes to compliance software but doesnot require new field verification tests.
 This proposal looks at modifying Table 140.3-B, 140.3-C of Title 24, Part 6.
 This measure requires that existing assembly U-factor requirements be re-evaluated for the 2022 cycle using the latest cost parameters.
-All components of the opaque envelope, including walls, roofs, floors, and opaque doors will be re-evaluated to determine if cost-effective reductions in U-factor are justified.
+All components of the opaque envelope, including walls, roofs, floors, and opaque doors will be re-evaluated using nonresidential building prototypes to determine if cost-effective reductions in U-factor are justified in all climate zones.

 Thermal bridging occurs when conductive elements penetrate a building’s thermal insulation and allow heat to bypass the insulating layer.
 This reduces the overall effectiveness of the insulation and decreases the efficiency of the building’s thermal envelope by allowing additional heat to escape the building.
 The current requirements only prescribe U-factors for an assembly (e.g., wall, roof, etc.).
 These assembly U-factors do not account for thermal bridges that occur at the intersection of two assemblies, such as a wall and a roof.
-Thermal bridging for poorly-designed details at the intersection of assembly can result in overall assembly U-factors that are as much as 50 percent higher than the requirement.
-Thus, the U-factor requirement for assemblies alone is not sufficient to capture the impact of thermal bridges because assemblies meeting the requirements may not achieve that level of performance in the field.
-This submeasure will improve detailing of the thermal envelope to better account for thermal bridges, thereby increasing the efficiency of the envelope and resulting in energy savings.
-The goal is to mitigate heat transfer through major thermal bridges in a building including: wall-roof intersections, wall-intermediate floor intersections, wall-fenestration intersections, and wall-exterior projections, including balconies and overhangs.
+Thermal bridging for poorly designed details atthe intersection of assembly can result in overall assembly U-factors that are as much as 50 percent higher than the requirement.
+Thus, the U-factor requirement for assemblies alone is not enough to capture the impact of thermal bridges because assembliesmeeting the requirements may not achieve that level of performance in the field.
+This submeasure will prescribedetailing of the thermal envelope at major thermal bridges, thereby increasing the efficiency of the envelope and resulting in energy savings.
+The goal is to mitigate heat transfer through major thermal bridges in a building includingwall-roof intersections, wall-intermediate floor intersections, wall-fenestration intersections, and wall-exterior projections, including balconies and overhangs.
 This submeasure will build upon (though not necessarily replicate) the ASHRAE 90.1 proposal (addendum AV to ASHRAE 90.1-2016).

-The nonresidential cool roof submeasure will reevaluate the existing prescriptive cool roof requirements for nonresidential buildings.
-The Statewide CASE Team will reevaluate requirements for aged solar reflectance, minimum thermal emittance and Solar Reflectance Index to determine if more stringent requirements are appropriate and cost-effective given the most recent product availability product costs.
-This submeasure will evaluate requirements for both low-slope (roof that has a ratio of rise to run of less than 2:12; 9.5 degrees from horizontal) and high-slope (roof that has a ratio of rise to run of greater than or equal to 2:12; 9.5 degrees from horizontal) roofs for new construction, additions, and alterations.
+The nonresidential cool roof measure will reevaluate the existing prescriptive cool roof requirements for nonresidential buildings.
+The Statewide CASE Team will reevaluate requirements for aged solar reflectance, minimum thermal emittance,and Solar Reflectance Index (SRI) to determine if more stringent requirements are appropriate and cost-effective given the most recent product availability product costs.
+This initiative will evaluate requirements for both low-slope (roof that has a ratio of rise to run of less than 2:12; 9.5 degrees from horizontal) and steep-slope (roof that has a ratio of rise to run of greater than or equal to 2:12; 9.5 degrees from horizontal) roofs for new construction, additions, and alterations.
 Stricter reflectance, emittance, and/or SRI standards will reduce the energy needed to heat and cool non-residential buildings which in turn will allow building proprietors and occupants to save money and reduce their emission footprint.
 This measure will present an overview of current standardsand proposed changesfor low-slope and steep-slope roofs across all climate zones in the state of California.

 High Performance Windows